ronaldbok/Hardening-Servers/README.md

 ****************************************************************
 Thanks:
-My thanks to the Author of the Baseline Powershell Script and the Author of the Windows Path Enumerate Script.
+My thanks to the Author of the Baseline PowerShell Script and the Author of the Windows Path Enumerate Script.
 ****************************************************************
 This Script is created by Ronald Bok owner of the Firm T.E.S. - Com.
 You may make modifications in order to make the script better.
 But please let me know so i